roman-milk/roman-milk.github.io/leanne-and-her-lovers.md

  Luke dabbed his tongue at her distended clitoris.
 The heat from her sex was unbelievable.
 He couldn't recall ever having seen a woman so aroused.
 He lapped at her like a dog, tasting the slick honey that slid from her opening.

  Luke took stock, part of his mind diverted from the wanton display in front of him.
 She was so sexy.
 Over forty years old, but what a body!
 He'd noticed how trim and fit she was as she hurriedly undressed.
 He'd seen pictures, but to experience her in the flesh, naked, that neatly shaven mound...
-Report_Story #2